Protecting Employees from the Flu Is Good for Business

 - Remind employees about their flu shot benefits in your organization’s newsletters, office memos and other internal communications.

 - Print or electronically share fliers to encourage healthy practices that can prevent the flu from spreading.

 - Encourage your employees to visit bcbsm.com/preventflu for more information.

-Other ways you can protect your employees from getting sick:
+Other ways you can protect your employees from getting sick include:

-- Tell your employees to stay home if they’re sick.
-Keeping employees home when they have the flu is a foolproof way to keep the virus from spreading around the office.
+- Talk with your employees about what to do if they are sick.
+Keeping employees home when they have the flu is one of the best ways to keep the virus from spreading around the office.

 By providing your employees these facts about flu shots, you can keep your workforce healthy — and productive — this flu season.

 Visit a participating pharmacy with your Blue Cross Blue Shield of Michigan or Blue Care Network ID card to get your flu shot today.
 While most pharmacies will accept your coverage, be sure to ask before you get your vaccine.
-Then, write down the date and let your doctor know at your next appointment so he or she can keep your immunization chart up to date — and you healthy.
+Then, write down the date and let your doctor know at your next appointment so he or she can keep your immunization chart up to date.

 You can also schedule an appointment with your primary doctor to get one.
 Your office visit copayment may apply.